Picket Post Mansion Tours January 7 - 8 , 2017

-West-facing walls and windows of the Historic Picketpost House are usually all the public gets to see of the 7,000 square foot mansion -- but after a six-year hiatus, two special weekends of public tours return December 10-11, 2016 and also January 7 - 8, 2017.
+The West-facing wall and windows of the Historic Picket Post House are all that most people have ever seen of the 7,000 square foot mansion -- but after a five-year hiatus, a special weekend January 7 - 8, 2017 invites visitors to walk through the mansion, see magnficent views and hear history narrated by Arboretum staff and volunteers.
 Read more aboutColonel William Boyce Thompson's venerable mansion perched on volcanic cliffs overlooking his namesake Arboretum; don't miss this rare opportunity to walk through

 the building, and grounds.

 Arboretum daily admission increased to $12.50 starting on January 1, and daily admission is required to enter the Arboretum grounds and walk the half-mile main trail to reach the mansion gate; mansion tour tickets cost an additional $20 each, and money raised during these special weekends of mansion tours helps support Boyce Thompson Arboretum.